AjRoAs/rad-parser/README.md

 -   `dist/rad-parser-dictionary.js`: standalone dictionary export for clients that need the comprehensive DICOM tag mapping without the runtime parser

 Run `npm run release` to regenerate both artifacts (it runs the `esbuild` bundling pipeline shown above).
 This script also runs automatically before `npm publish`, so the npm release always includes the latest bundles.
 When creating a GitHub release, attach the `rad-parser-bundles.zip` archive (which contains the four `rad-parser.*.js` bundles) and the individual bundle files so users can download them directly without culling the `dist/` tree.

-### GitHub release automation

-Pushing a tag that matches `v*` now triggers the GitHub `Release` workflow (`.github/workflows/release.yml`).
-The workflow:

-1. Checks out the repo, installs dependencies, and runs `npm run release` (build + bundle).
-2. Runs `npm publish` with `NODE_AUTH_TOKEN` derived from the `NPM_TOKEN` secret, keeping the npm package in sync.
-3. Creates a GitHub release for the tag and uploads:

--   `rad-parser-bundles.zip` (zipped bundle flavors, now including the dictionary bundle)
--   `dist/rad-parser.js`
--   `dist/rad-parser.min.js`
--   `dist/rad-parser-dictionary.js`

-To publish from CI, configure the repository secrets `NPM_TOKEN` (for npm publish) and rely on the automatically provided `GITHUB_TOKEN` so the workflow can create releases and upload assets without additional credentials.

 ## Benchmarking